 ALSO READHimachal Pradesh Assembly passes state budget for 2017-18 Nadda condoles loss of lives in Himachal Pradesh landslide Pateints to get free medicines in Himachal Pradesh Government setting up five clusters to boost industry in Himachal Pradesh: Mukesh Agnihotri Himachal does away with interviews for Class III, IV posts

+The corporation purchased 2,000 new buses during last five years including 150 (Volvo/Scania} buses," he said.
+Some of the buses were phased out.
 "We are starting a new bus service in eachvidhan sabha of Himachal which will keep on covering the constituency throughout the day," he said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)